Online Learning and Coverage of Unknown Fields Using Random-Feature Gaussian Processes: Introduction

-Bayesian inference typically employs the \textbf{Gaussian Process (GP)} as a probabilistic surrogate that learns unknown functions with uncertainty quantification, e.g., \cite{srinivas2012information, williams2006gaussian, calandriello2019gaussian}.
-Combined with the Upper Confidence Bound (UCB) sampling technique, e.g., \cite{auer2000using}, Voronoi-based coverage control \cite{Lloyd, cortes2004coverage} and GP can be coupled to enable the estimation of an unknown density function from noisy measurements and the coordinated deployment of robots to achieve an optimal coverage over the learned spatial field., e.g., \cite{PCC_cov, santos2021multi, nakamura2022decentralized}.
-However, the methods proposed in \cite{PCC_cov, santos2021multi, nakamura2022decentralized} for multi-robot learning and coverage of unknown spatial fields are based on the assumption that the density function is time-invariant, which limits their applicability in dynamic scenarios such as wildfire monitoring, where the density function is time-varying.
+Bayesian inference typically employs the \textbf{Gaussian Process (GP)} as a probabilistic surrogate that learns unknown functions with uncertainty quantification \citep{srinivas2012information, williams2006gaussian, calandriello2019gaussian}. {Combined with the Upper Confidence Bound (UCB) sampling technique \citep{auer2000using}, and Voronoi-based coverage control \citep{Lloyd, cortes2004coverage}, the GP-based methods proposed in \citet{PCC_cov, santos2021multi, nakamura2022decentralized} enable simultaneous learning of an unknown density function and coverage over the learned spatial field.} However, these previous works rely on the assumption that the density function is time-invariant, which limits their applicability in dynamic scenarios such as wildfire monitoring, where the density function is time-varying.
+Building upon \citet{nakamura2022decentralized}, \citet{pratissoli2025distributed} represents a step toward the open problem of learning and coverage of unknown, time-varying density functions. {However, even setting aside the lack of theoretical analysis or formal performance guarantees, the proposed GP-based method in \citet{pratissoli2025distributed} faces difficulties in achieving accurate time-varying density estimation in simulation, Moreover, the physical experiment was conducted with a time-invariant density with a single abrupt switch instead of a continuously evolving one.
+Hence, its effectiveness under time-varying density remains unverified.}

-Moreover, the applicability of GP-based methods is limited by the cubic complexity in the number of training data \cite{williams2006gaussian}, especially with the requirement of real-time implementations.
-Although decentralized algorithm design can alleviate the computational burden related to the number of agents, e.g., \cite{nakamura2022decentralized}, it does not address the fundamental issue of the cubic complexity introduced by GP, which primarily results from the size of the training data that is typically much larger than the number of agents.